 American Airlines, Delta, Southwest, United, and US Airways offer non-stop flights daily from six U.S. cities, making it easy to return to the United States for family visits… and easy for family and friends from back home to come share in your new life in the Caribbean.

-The small population makes it easy to become part of the community, and both locals and expats who’ve settled here are welcoming and willing to lend a hand or make an effort for a neighbor.
+The small population makes it easy to become part of the community, and both locals and expats who’ve settled here are welcoming and willing to lend a hand or make an effort for a neighbor, specially if you are there to reinvent your life in Belize.

 Rainy season extends from June to November, but, even during those months, skies are sunny more than they’re not.
 The reliable sunshine makes for happy, healthy living and also a great growing environment.
 Many living in Belize grow their own vegetables in small kitchen gardens, and everywhere the landscape is lush.